 Parks, Recreational Activities, and Attractions

-There are several parks in Brickell, including Simpson Park Hammock, Alice Wainwright Park, Southside Park, Allen Morris Brickell Park, Brickell Park, Miami Circle, Tobacco Road, and Brickell Key Park.
+There are several parks in Brickell, including Simpson Park Hammock, Alice Wainwright Park, Southside Park, Allen Morris Brickell Park, Brickell Park, Miami Circle, and Brickell Key Park.

 Although highly urbanized, historical landmarks still remain in some parts of Brickell, giving us a glimpse of what used to be in the old days.
 These must-visit sites include Brickell Mausoleum, St. Jude Catholic Church, Miami Circle, and Dr. James M. Jackson Office.

 High-end shopping is also available at Mary Brickell Village.
 Theaters, sporting venues, and museums are also plentiful at Brickell.
-Don’t miss going to Wynwood Arts District, Gusman Center for the Performing, and Perez Art Museum.
+Don’t miss going to Wynwood Arts District, Gusman Center for the Performing Arts, and Perez Art Museum.